Klortho/jatspan/jatspacks/README.txt

 in the tree on the left, "XML" -> "XML Catalog".
 Then add the main catalog.xml file from the jatspacks directory where you unzipped the bundle.

-Setting up to use other tools should
+Setting up to use other tools should by similar - just point the tool to the master OASIS catalog file.
+For example, to configure your system to allow libxml2 to use these DTDs, just set the environment variable XML_CATALOG_FILES to point to the top-level master catalog file included with this bundle.

 JATSPacks and JATSPAN